Compensation paid to the CEO and the other members of the group management in 2020

 In special cases, agreements may be reached on remuneration of a non-recurring nature, provided such remuneration does not exceed an amount corresponding to the individual’s total fixed annual salary and maximum variable cash salary, and is not paid more than once per year and per individual.

 Agreements regarding pensions shall, where applicable, be premium based and designed in accordance with the level and practice applicable in the country in which the senior executive is employed.
-The CEO shall receive pension premiums of 10 per cent of the total fixed annual salary.
-Other senior executives shall receive pension premiums of no more than 35 per cent of the total fixed annual salary.
+Senior executives shall receive pension premiums of no more than 35 per cent of the total fixed annual salary.

 Other benefits, such as a Company car, preventive care, health care and health insurance, may be paid in accordance with customary market terms.
 The other benefits shall amount to not more than 10 per cent of total fixed annual salary.